smnkolbeck/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a sociology PhD student at The Ohio State University studying criminology.
-The main aim of my research is to uncover the individual-level and structural conditions that affect a released offender's likelihood of reoffense.
-I am currently involved in a number of quantitative and mixed-method projects that examine the role of employment and cognition in reducing criminal offending after release from prison.
-My other work focuses on cross-national variation in homicide rates and the relationship between social ecologies, policing, and violence.
-My personal interests include playing and watching soccer, board and card-games, and real-time strategy computer games.
+I am a graduate student in the The Ohio State University [Department of Sociology](https://sociology.osu.edu/) studying criminology.
+The aim of my research is to uncover the ways in which individual-level and structural conditions influence the likelihood of re-offense of formerly incarcerated individuals.
+I am currently involved in a number of projects that examine the role of employment, race, cognition and other factors in reducing criminal offending among the formerly incarcerated.
+At Ohio State, I am an affiliate of the [Criminal Justice Research Center (CJRC)](https://cjrc.osu.edu/) My personal interests include playing and watching soccer, board and card-games, and real-time strategy computer games.